 My national credits include: Reader’s Digest, Parents, Real Simple, Prevention, Dr. Oz The Good Life, Parenting, AARP, More, CreditCards.com, The Washington Post and The New York Times.
 As a long-time contributing editor at Reader’s Digest, I authored dozens of so-called “secrets” stories covering subjects ranging from airline pilots to convicted burglars.
 Two favorites: “50 secrets a surgeon won’t tell you” and “50 secrets a waiter won’t tell you.”

-I also write regularly for several Scholastic classroom magazines and for Wells Fargo's consumer-facing publications.
+I write regularly for North Carolina Health News and The Charlotte Ledger.
+I also contribute to several Scholastic classroom magazines and to Wells Fargo's consumer-facing publications.
 Other corporate clients have included TIAA, Fidelity, Brighthouse Financial, USAA, Honda, WalMart and Harris Teeter.

 Over the past two decades, the percentage of older adults taking five or more prescriptions has tripled, from 14 to 42 percent.
 The more medications you take, the higher your risk for an interaction or side effect.